 Assessment time is when submitted ideas are assessed based on the success criteria defined for the event.
 It may involve voting by a select panel, organization-wide voting, or a combination of both.
 Selection of winners and presentation of awards cap off the hackathon on a high note.

-How Allianz Fueled Their “Growth Engine” with a Hackathon
+How Allianz Fueled Their “Growth Engine”

 Allianz, the world’s largest insurance company and financial services group, organized a hackathon after bringing together several existing Allianz operations to form Allianz Worldwide Partners (AWP).
 As part of its innovation strategy, the company created a hackathon called AWP Innovation Academy.